Exposing your skin to the sun is essential

 When you're active under the sun, the air you set in motion by going around reacts with your sweat, creating a cooling sensation.

-This forms a layer of fresh air that surrounds your body.
+A layer of cool air forms around your body.

-You have to move fast enough for this to happen.
+You need to move fairly quickly for this to happen.

 Acquiring a tan